GSA/fpki-guides/_common/01_prepare_to_migrate.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>Communicate with relevant stakeholders <strong>early and often</strong> to minimize the opportunity for issues related to the migration to the Federal Common Policy CA G2.</li>
+	<li>Communicate with relevant stakeholders <strong>early and often</strong> to minimize the opportunity migration issues with the FCPCA G2.</li>
-	<li>This requires collaboration and coordination across a variety of agency stakeholders to include Domain Administrators, Website / Application Administrators, Mobile Device Management Administrators, etc. </li>
+	<li>Collaborate and coordinate with a variety of agency stakeholders, including but not limited to domain administrators, website and application administrators, mobile device management administrators. </li>
 	<li>Identify who you need to communicate with, and get started now!</li>

   </ul>